-D.1.10 Latin Small Letter T vs. Latin Small Letter L With Stroke
+D.1.10 Latin Small Letter T vs. Latin Small Letter L with Stroke

 Hypothesis:

-Latin Small Letter T and Latin Small Letter L With Stroke may become confusable in casual hand-writing, italic fonts or fonts which do not slant the stroke of the l.
+Latin Small Letter T and Latin Small Letter L with Stroke may become confusable in casual hand-writing, italic fonts or fonts which do not slant the stroke of the l.